robenkleene/audio-references/ableton-live/ableton-live-racks.md

 ## Macro Controls

 - To put a control on the Macro Control panel, just right-click it and choose `Map to Macro`.
+- To add a third-party instrument's parameters, click `Configure` then click a parameter